 winston character analysis essay

-The overwhelming spread of military literature in the 20th century gave the readers a great abundance of books to read on these topics.
-Some authors take both pro and con sides of the military states and actions in discussing the political realities of their times.
+The overwhelming spread of military literature in the 20th century gave readers a great abundance of books to read on these topics.
+Some authors take both the pro and con sides of the military states and actions in discussing the political realities of their times.
 Among them, George Orwell wrote a novel that depicted the future that is relevant for all centuries and all political powers.
-The book 1984 (published in 1949 right after World War II) talks about a personality that has to survive under the pressures of an oppressive government.
+The book 1984 (published in 1949, right after World War II) talks about a personality that has to survive under the pressures of an oppressive government.

 Throughout the whole story, Orwell depicts an invisible fight between the individual and the system.
 The book is pretty dark, heavy and depressing.
 Under enormous pressure, the protagonist of the story betrays his love, admits that 2+2 is 5 and glorifies his oppressors.
-He can’t afford an extra move, step or look – Big Brother is watching him.
+He can’t afford an extra move, step, or look – Big Brother is watching him.
 The reader can get scared reading the book – but not reading it will leave all of us blind to the potential dangers of this world.

 Main Characters and Roles of 1984